xinzhao13/TDS_Group4/README.md

 The project was performed on Imperial's HPC and used R version 3.6.0.

 For the detailed description of the data sources, data processing and analysis, please see the full report.
+The figures and outputs from the analyses can be found from the "analyis" folder under the project directory.

 &nbsp;